nataliatesarova/project-one/README.md

 ### Services
 * The services section gives the user information on the main surgical procedures offered by the clinic including laser eye surgery (LASIK, LASEK and SMILE), cataract surgery, refractive lens exchange and implantable collmaer lenses.
 ![services](assets/doc/services.png)
-* Three images are included in a gallery at the bottom of the page showing an operating eye surgeon, doctor checking the eye with a torch and doctor examining a patient at the slit-lamp microscope.
+* Three images are included in a gallery at the bottom of the page showing an operating eye surgeon, doctor checking the eye with a torch, and doctor examining a patient at the slit-lamp microscope.
 ![three images](assets/doc/threepics.png)

 ### Contact
 * The contact page allows users to request an appointment for a consultation at the clinic.
-The user is presented with 5 boxes to input first name, last name, email address, telephone number and comments/questions.
+The user is presented with 5 fields to input first name, last name, email address, telephone number and comments/questions.
 * The clinic address and telephone number are also presented on the contact page allowing another mode of contact.
 ![request an appointment](assets/doc/contactpage.png)
 * On pushing the send button a new page is opened stating 'Thank you for contacting us.
 We will reply shortly'.